-Figure 2 The biopsy of neck lymph node.
-There is a small amount of lymphoid cells and multinucleated giant cells, with no malignant cells. pathological diagnosis: (the left neck lymph node fine-needle aspiration smear).
+Figure 2 Biopsy of neck lymph node.
+There are a small number of lymphoid cells and multinucleated giant cells and no malignant cells. pathological diagnosis: (the left neck lymph node fine-needle aspiration smear).
 Considering the lymph node granulomatous lesions.

-Figure 3 The secondary biopsy of supraclavicular lymph node.
-Lymph nodes are widely degeneration necrosis, and there are many spores and small quantities hyphae in these tissues.
-And there are many giant cell granuloma in the peripheral lymphoid tissues. pathological diagnosis: (the left supraclavicular lymph node fine-needle aspiration smear).
+Figure 3 Secondary biopsy of supraclavicular lymph node.
+Lymph nodes with widespread degeneration and necrosis, and there are many spores and small quantities of hyphae in these tissues.
+There are many giant cell granuloma in the peripheral lymphoid tissues. pathological diagnosis: (the left supraclavicular lymph node fine-needle aspiration smear).
 The diagnosis conformed lymph nodes fungal disease.